 The Great War Symphony is a new choral symphony in aid of SSAFA to commemorate the centenary of the First World War.
 The complete work will be premiered in London’s Royal Albert Hall on 9th October 2018 in partnership with Classic FM as part of the national commemorations to mark the end of the centenary.

-Through live broadcast to millions, the event will promote the scope of the critically important work of SSAFA, the oldest tri-service charity focussed on supporting Armed Services families.
+Through radio and television broadcast to millions, the event will promote the scope of the critically important work of SSAFA, the oldest tri-service charity focussed on supporting Armed Services families.

 FREE DOWNLOADS: CHRISTIAN SOLDIERS